KajalDeore04/ecom/README.md

 # 🛍️ E-Commerce Application

 Welcome to the ultimate e-commerce experience!
-This full-stack application has everything you'd want for a slick, user-friendly shopping platform.
+This MERN-stack project has everything you'd want for a slick, user-friendly shopping platform.
 Built with a powerful backend (Node.js, Express, and MongoDB) and a polished frontend using EJS and Tailwind CSS, it's designed for both users and admins alike to enjoy a seamless online shopping experience.
 Let’s dive into what it has to offer! 🎉

 ## ✨ Features